espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Majordomo Torc.md

 * * *

 Forged in platinum, a majordomo torc is engraved with heraldic insignias along with one language's alphabet, much like a choker of elocution.
 You gain a +1 item bonus to Society checks and the ability to understand, speak, and write the torc's language.
-Your excellent elocution reduces the DC of the flat check to perform an auditory action while [[Deafened]] from 5 to 3.
+Your excellent elocution reduces the DC of the flat check to perform an auditory action while [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Deafened]] from 5 to 3.

 Upon being invested, the torc appoints itself your majordomo and, given the chance, takes over coordinating your social calendar, engagements, and wardrobe.
 A majordomo torc has a prim, fussy disposition, and although it defers to you, it can grow sardonic if you frequently ignore its advice.
 The torc has the following activation.